 Leaders at Hartnell College have integrated the solar energy project into existing education and career training programs.
 This program connects the large-scale solar and energy efficiency project with the curriculum.
 Construction of the solar canopies provided students with a real-world case study in sustainable design and construction.
 The solar photovoltaic (PV) systems also serve as a Living Laboratory for the College’s engineering program, where a partnership with UC Santa Cruz is helping integrate sustainable energy into science and math courses.

-The educational partnership between Hartnell College and ENGIE is particularly unique, with a variety of activities engaging students in sustainability and clean tech.
-To attract students to the possibility of STEM careers, the ENGIE team has attended career days, led students in job shadowing and hired an engineering student intern from Hartnell.
+Construction of the solar canopies provided students with a real-world case study in sustainable design and construction, serving as a living laboratory for the College’s engineering program.
+To attract students to the possibility of STEM careers, the ENGIE team has attended career days, led students in job shadowing, and hired engineering student interns from Hartnell.
 In addition, many Hartnell students participated in hands-on, experiential learning opportunities including organizing a physics/STEM exhibit for the Salinas community and leading STEM research projects, bringing the campus improvements to life and promoting energy consciousness among students.

 To fund the program, the College took out a 0% California Energy Commission (CEC) loan, allowing for the installation of approximately $3 million worth of solar power.
 This project helps to ensure a healthy financial future to the College by saving more than $1 million in interest costs.
 Subsequently, ENGIE approached the Main Campus solar PV expansion financing with a solar Power Purchase Agreement (PPA).
 Hartnell will pay a fixed rate for the power produced by the parking-garage solar array over the long-term, allowing the College to save on both fluctuating energy costs and upfront project installation costs.